AutoParLLM: GNN-guided Context Generation for Zero-Shot Code Parallelization using LLMs: Approach

-\textbf{Data Collection and Preprocessing:} First, we collect data to train our neural network to detect parallelism and patterns.
-We want our neural network model to be able to realize if a region of a code (such as a loop) is parallelizable or not (for example, due to loop iteration dependency).
-We use the OMP\_Serial dataset \citep{chen2023learning} for this purpose.
-Also, some pre-processing is applied to transform the dataset to graph representation of programs so that our GNN-based models can learn efficiently from the representation.
-The Experimental Results section provides more details regarding the dataset and preprocessing.
+First, we collect data to train our neural network to detect parallelism and patterns.
+We want our neural network model to be able to realize if a region of a code (such as a loop) is parallelizable or not.
+We use the OMP\_Serial dataset ~\cite{chen2023learning} for this purpose.
+Also, some pre-processing is applied to transform the dataset into a graph representation of programs so that our GNN-based models can learn efficiently from the representation.
+Section \ref{sec:experimental_results} provides more details regarding the dataset and preprocessing.